snchakri/lumen_25028_ttms/stage_3/FINAL_COMPREHENSIVE_ANALYSIS.md

         return 0.0  # ⚠️ MINOR FALLBACK - Utility function only
 ```

 **Impact Assessment**: These are utility functions that gracefully handle missing optional dependencies.
-They do not affect core functionality and are acceptable for production deployment.
+They do not affect core functionality and are acceptable for production usage.

 ---